foxmask/yeoboseyo/README.md

 ### Telegram

-you will need to create a Telegram Bot by invoking [@BotFather](https://core.telegram.org/bots) once the bot is create, create a group or channel, invite your bot and give it admin rights
+you will need to create a `Telegram Bot` by invoking [@BotFather](https://core.telegram.org/bots).
+Once the bot is created, create a group / channel, and invite your bot on that group/channel and give it admin rights.

-Now you need to get the ID of the group or channel where the bot can "speak" for that : access to your got history url
+Now you need to get the ID of the group / channel where the bot can "speak"

+for that : access to your bot history url

 https://api.telegram.org/botXXXXX:YYYYY/getUpdates